privet-kitty/dufy/README.md

-CLCL - Color Library for Common Lisp
+DUFY - Color Library for Common Lisp
 ====

-CLCL is a library for an exact color manipulation and conversion in various color models.
+DUFY is a library for an exact color manipulation and conversion in various color models.
 It supports following color spaces:

 * Munsell color system
-* all kinds of RGB spaces: sRGB, Adobe RGB, etc. (CLCL can handle a user-defined RGB working space.)
+* all kinds of RGB spaces: sRGB, Adobe RGB, etc. (DUFY can handle a user-defined RGB working space.)
 * XYZ
 * xyY
 * HSV